yehia67/documentation/node-software/iri/0.1/introduction/overview.md

 # IOTA reference implementation overview

 **The IRI (IOTA reference implementation) is open-source Java software that defines the IOTA protocol.
-Computers that run the IRI are called IRI nodes.**
+The IRI is the software that currently runs on the IOTA Mainnet, where clients can transfer the IOTA token among each other.**

 IRI nodes are the core of an IOTA network, and are responsible for the following key functions: